 Decorating for the holidays is made fun again when you’ve got the tips and tricks to getting it done right.
 Check out our tips on hanging holiday lights safely, efficiently, and beautifully!

 Map It Out

 The first step to a great holiday home is to figure out how many lights you need.
-Measure windows, railings, roofs and more to understand the areas you want to cover in lights.
-For trees and shrubs we suggest 100 lights for every 1 and a half feet of shrub.
+Measure windows, railings, roofs, and more to understand the areas you want to cover in lights.
+For trees and shrubs, we suggest 100 lights for every 1 and a half feet of the shrub.
 If you are reusing lights, test them with your Gardner Bender Range Tester before hanging them up.
 Be sure to also check for signs of wear and tear as that could be hazardous to your setup.
-If there are broken or burnt out bulbs, get those replaced before going up on your home.
+If there are broken or burnt-out bulbs, get those replaced before going up on your home.

 Hang The Lights

 When placing the holiday lights in the clip, make sure the plug end is closest to the power source.
 This will help avoid cords being exposed around your decoration setup.
 Always use outdoor extension cords and an outdoor power source.
 An outdoor timer is a great option to add to your connection to keep your lights on during your preferred display times.

 Always follow manufacturers instructions before using any product.
 For more helpful tips and advice visit your neighborhood Ace.